milahu/collapseos/recipes/rc2014/sdcard.md

 # Accessing a MicroSD card

+Warning: this recipe is temporarily broken.
+The schema below hasn't yet been updated to work with the new SPI relay protocol.
+If you've already built an old design, use an earlier commit or work around it in the SPI driver it should only be a matter of testing the input value for zero-ness to decide whether we ping the CSLOW or CSHIGH port.
+If you haven't, wait a little bit before building
+one: the upcoming design is better.

 SD cards are great because they are accessible directly.
 No supporting IC is necessary.
 The easiest way to access them is through the SPI protocol.